tochka-public/Tochka.JsonRpc/docs/en/overview.md

 Some features are planned, but not implemented yet.
 The initial goal was just to make things work, and fine-tune experience after release when we have some real-world usage feedback.

-* Currently tested only with ASP.Net Core `2.2`
+* Currently tested only with ASP.Net Core `6.0`
-* Does not support ASP.Net Core <= `2.1` (requires endpoint routing feature)
-* Planned: ASP.Net Core `3.x` (written with concern to be compatible with no or minimal changes)
-* Planned: Encodings other than UTF-8 (internally encoding is passed everywhere, but not negotiated)
-* Planned: Batches are currently handled in sequential fashion (easy to implement other strategies)
+* Batches are currently handled in sequential fashion
-* Planned: Pefrormance is not measured
-* Heavily relies on Json.NET.
-Alternative serialization in 3.x is still limited in features

 ## Nuget Packages